-64. Some businesses may use an integrated product for making an exempt supply.
+85. Some businesses may use an integrated product for making an exempt supply.
 In such a case, the taxable person is not allowed to claim any input tax on supplies used for making the integrated product.

 A housing developer makes drain culvert which are being used to construct a residential house.
-The input tax on cement and sand is not allowed to be claimed because residential house is an exempt supply.
+The input tax on cement and sand is not allowed to be claimed because residential houses are exempt supplies.